HieuPham-origin/NLP/README.md

 1. **Data Labeling with Meta Llama**:
    - The Meta Llama 8B model is utilized to annotate data efficiently.
 It leverages its large-scale pretraining to generate high-quality labels for various aspects of information extraction tasks.
+   - Download here: ([Click here](https://replicate.com/meta/meta-llama-3-8b-instruct/api)).
+You need to be granted to the repo of them.

 2. **Model Training with PhoBERT**:
    - PhoBERT, a robust transformer-based model pre-trained on Vietnamese text, is fine-tuned using the labeled data for specific information extraction tasks.